LKonsta/Fiarlima/documentation/howdo.md

 Now we have a select field from where you choose for which army you want to make the list for.

-(currently only beast herds has any units to choose from as it is the demo)
+(currently only beast herds and dwarven holds has any units to choose from as it is the demo)

 Then you can insert a name for you list.
 And last the amount of points you want your list to be.
 In a normal game lists are around 3000-5000 points.

-(currently there are no limits on points and no checks if the lists are legal point wise, so it doesn't matter)

 <img src="https://github.com/LKonsta/Fiarlima/blob/master/documentation/howtouse_3.png" width="400">